Iwc0nfig/Iwc0nfig/README.md

 - 👋 Hi, I’m @Iwc0nfig
 - 👀 I’m interested in ...
-Programming
+General Intelligence and artificial abstract thinking
 - 🌱 I’m currently learning ...
-Machine Learning and Neural Network
+Machine Learning , Neural Network and Reinforcement learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... my email is wwstrxgmail.com